Best practices

 Validate before saving

 Check the number is valid before storing it, and reject invalid input.
-Get the validity from isValidNumber (plugin) or the onChangeValidity / validityChange callback (components).
+Get the validity from isValidNumber (vanilla JS library) or the onChangeValidity / validityChange callback (framework components).
 Requires the utils module.

 const getErrorMessage = (number, errorCode) => {